wswsy81/open-deep-research/README.md

 - ⚡ Rate limiting for stability
 - 📱 Responsive design

+### Local File Support

+The app supports analyzing local files for research and report generation.
+You can:

+- Upload TXT, PDF, and DOCX files directly through the interface
+- Process local documents alongside web search results
+- Generate reports from local files without requiring web search
+- Combine insights from both local files and web sources

+To use local files:
+1. Click the upload button (⬆️) in the search interface
+2. Select your file (supported formats: TXT, PDF, DOCX)
+3. The file will appear as a custom source in your results
+4. Select it and click "Generate Report" to analyze its contents

 ### Knowledge Base

 The Knowledge Base feature allows you to: